 What is a favicon?

-A favicon is a small icon that appears next to your website’s page name or title tag.
+The favicon is a small icon for your website that appears next to your website’s page name or title tag.

 These icons appear in numerous places, including:

 This little icon is an essential component of your website’s interface.
 It allows you to have a simple, recognizable picture associated with your website, so users get familiar with your brand.